Get your sets of skis ready. If you’re praying for great snow conditions this winter, we have your Bansko ski holiday guide.

 Bulgaria holidays aren’t all about beaches and sun in places like Varna.
 Whether you venture off on a city break or decide to backpack around a region, you can enjoy many different situations and terrain.

 When planning your Bulgaria holidays, have you considered booking a Bansko ski holiday in Bulgaria?
 The Bulgaria snow season is not to be missed as it has one of the biggest and best resorts in the Balkans.
 Let’s explore the Bansko Ski Resort, which is hands down the best place to ski in Bulgaria!

 Where Is Bansko Ski Resort?

-This is the best ski resort in Bulgaria and the Bansko ski season is one of the longest around.
-Ideal for skiing, snowboarding, après ski, chilling out, and nature photography, a Bansko ski holiday is a fantastic way to explore and appreciate the wonder of winter.
+This is the best ski resort in Bulgaria, and the Bansko ski season is one of the longest.
+Ideal for skiing, snowboarding, après skiing, chilling out, and nature photography, Bansko Bulgaria ski holidays are a fantastic way to explore and appreciate the wonder of winter.